 Its parent company is also listed on the London Stock Exchange and the online trading arm, Plus500 UK LTD is authorised and regulated by FCA.
 Registering a Plus500 trader account is also easy and straightforward as you only need minimum deposit of $100.
 It also supports a wide range of deposit and withdrawal options including debit/credit cards, Paypal, and bank transfer.
 There are no deposit or withdrawal fees; regardless of which payment method you opt for.

 Looking to buy Lloyds shares right now, but not too sure where to start?
-Below you will find our step-by-step guide on how to make an investment through eToro.
-Our top-rated broker allows you to open an account, deposit funds, and buy shares in less than 10 minutes.
+Below you will find a step-by-step guide on how to make an investment through popular investment platforms.
+You can open an account, deposit funds, and buy shares in less than 10 minutes.
 If you want to use a different online broker, the steps below remain largely the same.

 Step 1: Search for Lloyds (LLOY) Stock

-eToro lists over 800 shares on its platform, so you are best to enter ‘LLOY’ in the search box at the top of the page.
+Most trading platforms list over 800 shares on its platform, so you can enter ‘LLOY’ in the search box at the top of the page.